DocumentWDP-6

 E.Auth.Permission.024 - Permissions don't "lock"

-1. Does this concept exist in my domain?
+1. Does this concept exist in the domain?

 • Can a token "timeout"?
 (Yes, validation timeout)